Do you want to find out more about the DVLR?

 Ian Drummond (left) and Jonathan D. Stockwell.

-This is the fascinating story of a Railway which was proud to be different and to do things differently.
+There are fascinating facts and stories from a Railway which was proud to be different and to do things differently.

 Of railways born out of the Light Railway Act, DVLR must have had, indeed had to have, the greatest survival instinct, surviving as it did, entirely independently as a commercial enterprise until 1981.
 Yet, as the book's authors explain, two councils, Riccal and Escrick RDCs were responsible for originally promoting the DVLR.
 The railway did not depend on one particular type of traffic as did some "product dedicated" industrial railways.
 Instead, its ability to change with the times and grasp opportunities however they arose, was its strength.
 It was the DVLR's ability, to manoeuvre through the twists and turns in its fortunes, which makes the DVLR's story particularly interesting.

-Six examples of the many interesting, even amazing, things revealed by the book:
+Just six examples of the abundance of interesting, even amazing, things revealed by the book:

-Discover the answers in the book, and so much about the railway which never failed to amaze.
+Discover the answers in the book, and so very very much about the railway which never failed to amaze.

 High specifications and uncompromising quality.

-It's a built to last hardback book to be proud of.
+It's a built to last hardback book to be proud of, with compelling reading which makes it hard to put down.
 Leave it on show.
 It's the sort of book which is good for you or anyone to pick up and read, and when you do put it away, it'll grace any libraray.
 A4, 160 pages printed on high quality premium glossy paper which gives maximum impact to all those photographs.

 ISBN 978-09563317-6-2.
 Published by Holne Publishing.